SoftwareAG/adabas-go-api/README.md

 The example code is referenced [here](.//tests//simple_read.go).
 See detailed documentation [here](.//doc//README.md).

-### Golang structure definitions
+### Adabas reflected to Go-struct

-#### Golang structure with Adabas Map definition
+#### Go-struct with Adabas Map definition

-The Adabas API for Go can handle simple Golang struct-definitions to map them to an Adabas Map definition.
+The Adabas API for Go can handle simple Go struct-definitions to map them to an Adabas Map definition.

 For example if the structure is defined like this: